freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-233-lattice-points-on-a-circle/index.md

 ---
-title: Problem 233: Lattice points on a circle
+title: Lattice points on a circle
 ---
 ## Problem 233: Lattice points on a circle